Video Monetization

 With Uscreen, you can build a platform that allows you to:

-Take XR Events Plus (XR+), for example, who launched its live streaming service with Uscreen in 2019 as a place to broadcast America’s largest dirt track races.
+Take M/BODY, for example, which launched its live streaming service with Uscreen in 2020 as a place to broadcast live fitness classes.

 This business model works for all niches, with individual content creators and small teams.
-If you have live content to share, and a handful of fans who are willing to pay to watch it, this is a scalable way to get paid for your live streams.
+If you have live content to share and a handful of fans who are willing to pay to watch it, this is a scalable way to get paid to stream.

-Uscreen is focused on helping creators monetize their video content with features such as white-label branded OTT apps, live streaming, a Netflix-style video platform, and a class-leading CMS.
+Uscreen is focused on helping creators monetize their video content with features like:

 2. Sell pay-per-view streams

 Another way to make money from video streaming is to host pay-per-view (PPV) streams.
-This happens when people pay a small one-off fee to watch your stream.
+This happens when people pay a small one-time fee to watch your stream.

 PPV streams are great if you’re sharing special or exclusive content on your live stream, such as: